top of page

 Moriah College: Integrating Faith and Contemporary Education

 Similarly, Moriah War Memorial College exemplifies the harmonious blend of faith-based and secular education.
 Rooted in Modern Orthodox Judaism, the college implements a dual curriculum that integrates Jewish studies with contemporary educational practices.
 From early learning stages, students engage in both teacher-led and emergent curricula, fostering exploration and critical thinking.
-In the high school years, Moriah offers a broad spectrum of subjects alongside co-curricular activities, encouraging students to discover and develop their unique talents.

 Page from a Student Diary titled "Awarding of Colours", detailing criteria for students' achievements in academics, sports, community and Jewish life.